Search

 The truth is that there are better benchmarks to measure like your Body Mass Index (BMI) or your waist-to-hip ratio.
 In other words, weight is a vanity metric.

-For good or for ill, we are not a Health/ Lifestyle blog so our expertise in health and its metrics stops here.
+For good or for ill, we are not a Health/ Lifestyle blog so our expertise in health and its metrics stop with this analogy.
 But this is where our expertise in marketing begins.
-And marketing has its own vanity metrics.
+And marketing, you see, has its own vanity metrics.

 So, what are some of the most misused metrics in digital marketing?
 And which KPI is most likely to be a vanity metric?
 Let’s find out!